 How many times have you talked about someone behind their back, only to discover they were behind your back the entire time?
 Unless you live in a sitcom, we’re guessing the answer is never.

 While the hero is in danger, you don’t want them hurt.
 This usually results in a bunch of goons shooting aimlessly at the protagonist and missing in spectacular fashion.
 You get double cliche points if the hero is able to shoot down all of the bad guys without missing a shot.
 And speaking of shooting…

 4. Guns never run out of ammo

-You don’t have to be a sniper to know every gun only has a certain amount of ammo in the barrel.
+You don’t have to be a genius to know every gun only has a certain amount of ammo in the barrel.
 This is especially true when it comes to handguns and shotguns.
 The most egregious example of this in recent memory was in Season 2 of The Walking Dead.
 Hershel defends his farm from a horde of zombies, and apparently, he sold his soul for a gun he never has to reload.

 If You’re Going to Get Shot Anywhere...